 Those accused of sex crimes in New Jersey face serious potential consequences, such as imprisonment, fines and conviction in the court of public opinion.
 Those convicted of New Jersey sex crimes in a court of law will likely have difficulty securing housing or getting a job in the future and in most cases, will be required to register as a sex offender under Megan’s Law.
 Megan’s Law requires those convicted of certain sex crimes to regularly report personal information such as their address and places of employment to police and the public for 15 or 25 years.
 Some offenders may even be subject to lifetime registration.

 If you are facing sex charges, it is imperative that you contact a skilled criminal lawyer who can explain your options going forward and provide you with an aggressive criminal defense.
-The Camden County criminal defense legal team at the Law Offices of Thomas J. Gosse is experienced in fighting all types of New Jersey sex crime charges.
+The Camden County criminal defense legal team at the Law Office of Thomas J. Gosse is experienced in fighting all types of New Jersey sex crime charges.
 Types of sex crime cases we have handled include:

 Rape is defined as the penetration, no matter how slight, in which physical coercion is used or in which the victim is physically or mentally incapacitated.
 Depending on the circumstances of the case, those convicted of rape may be subject to five to 20 years in prison, mandatory sex offender registration and mandatory electronic monitoring.

 In New Jersey, the age of consent is 16 years old, meaning that anyone under the age of 16 is not considered legally old enough to consent to sexual activity.
 Those convicted of statutory rape face various criminal penalties depending on the victim’s age and other circumstances of the offense.
 Mistake of age is not a valid legal defense in New Jersey, however a close in age exemption, also called the “Romeo and Juliet” exception, may apply to situations in which consensual sex occurs between a minor at least 13 years old and someone fewer than four years older.